un-seen/agent-company/README.md

 Please follow our contribution guidelines and code style.
 For more details, refer to the CONTRIBUTING.md file.

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.

 ## Acknowledgements
 Developed with ❤️ by [@aloobhujiyan](https://twitter.com/aloobhujiyan)
 Thanks to the open-source community for encouraging me to start this.
 Agent Company is an evolving project—your feedback and contributions are crucial to its growth.
 Happy coding!

-Copy